Content

 On the web, for example, if the ad appears below the browser window and the user never scrolls down, the advertiser still pays.
 On mobile, the same is true.
 This can be vulnerable to fraud, with a typical scenario being a fraudster loading up 5, 10, or 15 ads in the same space, stacked over top of each other.

 CPM has traditionally been used for brand campaigns, not performance campaigns, because it’s a pre-action metric: no conversions involved.
-Ultimately, however marketers are so used to it they’ll often back out a cost-per-click (CPC) or a cost-per-action (CPA) or a cost-per-lead (CPL) to an estimated CPM.
+Ultimately, however, some marketers are so used to it they’ll often back out a cost-per-click (CPC) or a cost-per-action (CPA) or a cost-per-lead (CPL) from the CPM that the ad network quoted them.

 CPC: cost per click

 CPC is probably the simplest media buying model to understand.
-And thankfully, there’s no Latin involved.
+And no, there’s no Latin involved.

 Which is why, as you get deeper and deeper into media buying models that involve measurable metrics, you need fraud prevention solutions to ensure you’re getting what you pay for.